The George Bernard Shaw séance

 At first we did not know who the voice belonged to…”

-George Bernard Shaw speaks with Rose Creet and they discuss how his most popular play Pygmalion
+George Bernard Shaw speaks with Rose Creet and they discuss how his most popular play 'Pygmalion'

-became an even bigger success years later, when it was turned into the musical My Fair Lady.
+became an even bigger success years later, after it was turned into the hit musical 'My Fair Lady'.

 and despite enhancement some interference remains.